Television Series Filming In Alpena This Week

 Producers had been filming in various other parts of the country and after a sales pitch, she convinced show officials to come to Alpena.
 They initially tested fishing at a few locations which won them over.

-Major League Fishing evolved out of partnerships between fishermen, networks and sponsors in an effort to increase interest in the sport to a more mass appeal audience.
+Major League Fishing evolved out of partnerships between fishermen, networks and sponsors in an effort to increase interest in the sport to a more mass appeal audience, much like the "World Series Of Poker".
 This is the 3rd season for the show which is highlighting the General Tire Summit Cup, the first time Major League Fishing is using a number of lakes for the tournament.

 Master angler Boyd Duckett explained that 24 of the worlds best bass fishermen will be on local inland lakes with no knowledge of the lakes or methods of catch.
 The public is asked to maintain a respectful distance... as after all... it is a competition.
 Fish are caught, weighed, with results updated in real time.
 Participants instantly see how other competitors are doing and then fish are released.
 As the action continues, it is filmed and the series produced, that will also give high prominence to the Alpena area.

 Stutzman says she talked to representatives of other communities that hosted the group who indicated they would do anything to get the group back, the experience was wonderful and it will all pay off in the long run for Alpena with all the national publicity.